Banking on welfare schemes, CM KCR seeks people's mandate for BRS in Assembly polls | Politics

 Underlining the rapid progress achieved by Telangana since 2014 and the welfare schemes being implemented by his government, Chief Minister K Chandrasekhar Rao on Wednesday said people should re-elect the BRS once again to ensure uninterrupted welfare and development in the state.

-Rao was speaking at a rally in Medak district after inaugurating the district collectorate complex and attending other development programmes, his first public meeting after the announcement of candidates for the upcoming Assembly polls.
+Rao addressed a public meeting at Medak after inaugurating the district collectorate complex and attending other development programmes.

-Rao's comments are seen as an indication about the campaign issues of BRS in the elections.

 The BJP-led government at the Centre caused a loss of Rs 25,000 crore to Telangana for not setting up agriculture pump sets, Rao alleged.